 How it works

-Use your imagination to create a Google Doodle based on what inspires you.
+Use your imagination to create a Google Doodle based on what kindness means to you.

 How to enter

 - Download or print the entry form.

-- Doodle description - Write an artist statement to tell us a bit more about what you have drawn and how it represents something that inspires you.
+- Artist’s statement - Tell us about what you have drawn and how it represents kindness to you.

 - Fill out the rest of the required information and have a parent or guardian sign the entry form.

 - Entry form doodles: If the doodle is created directly on our entry form, you can either upload them to our site as a .jpg or .png (visit the enter tab) or mail them in (address listed on the enter tab).

-- Detached doodles: If the doodle wasn't created directly on our entry form, take a high res digital photo or scan of the doodle in good lighting and combine it with the entry form.
+- Other doodles: If the doodle wasn't created directly on our entry form, take a high-res digital photo or scan of the doodle in good lighting and combine it with the entry form.

 Doodles will be judged on the following parameters: